ecematacli/MyPOS-App/README.md

       - The price is editable with a popover and the total is calculated again on price change.
       - Right and left arrows increases and decreases quantities respectively.
       - Totals adjust when a product is deleted or quantity is changed.
-      - Discount input provides the possibility of implementing additional discount which is developed by considering the necessities of the store and customer relations.
+      - Discount input provides the possibility of implementing an additional discount to total price.
       - If the sale is completed successfully, there is a success feedback with a snackbar appearing.
       - Once the sale is completed, they appear in sales history.
       - Products are coming from local storage by the help of useLocalStorageReducerState hook which is utterly reusable and can be used by any useReducer hook.